bittlingmayer/nlp-intro-course/conversation.md

 ParlAI also included DrQA, which is a NN-based model especially for SQuAD.
 It requires Torch, the ML lib used at and supported by Facebook Research.

+Note that when you make a change to the ParlAI code, you must re-run `python setup.py develop` for the command-line utility to recompile with the changes.

 You can take multiple approaches to improve the accuracy:

 #### 0. Parameter tuning